Closer to Heaven (musical)

 Closer to Heaven is a musical by Jonathan Harvey and Pet Shop Boys.
 It was premiered in May 2001 at the Arts Theatre in London, opening to mixed reviews, and ran until 13 October 2001.
 A second production of Closer to Heaven was premiered in Australia in 2005.
-New off-West End productions premiered in London in 2015 and 2019.
+New off-West End productions premiered in London in 2015, 2019 and 2024.

 A spin-off cabaret show, entitled Musik: The Billie Trix Story, opened in Edinburgh in 2019.

 Plot

 The story is narrated by retired rock icon and actress Billie Trix (Frances Barber), who otherwise has a fairly small part in the story.
 The opening number, "My Night", is sung by Billie and the rest of the cast, and is used to introduce the characters.

 Shell Christian (Stacey Roca), is going to see her estranged father, Vic Christian (David Burt), for the first time in years.
 Vic, who is gay, left Shell and her mother during her childhood, and now runs a successful gay club in London.
 Meanwhile, Straight Dave (Paul Keating), who has just arrived from Ireland, is working as a bartender at Vic's club, although his ambition is to be a dancer at the club.
 After seeing and speaking to her father, Shell meets Dave, and they immediately fall in love.

 Record producer Bob Saunders (Paul Broughton) is a friend of Billie Trix and a regular at Vic's club.
 He sees Dave dancing and decides he wants to sign him for a boy band he is forming.
 He makes an offer to Dave, who has no interest in signing; however, Saunders continues to pressure Dave into working for him.

 Dave meets and falls in love with drug dealer Mile End Lee (Tom Walker), who deals at Vic's club.
 Shell is devastated when she discovers that Dave is gay, although part of her has suspected it all along.
 Meanwhile, Vic discovers Lee dealing drugs in his club and confiscates the drugs.
 Lee is worried he will be killed for losing the drugs.

 At this point, everyone gets high on ketamine – Shell is still upset about Dave; Lee is worried about being killed; Dave is frustrated that Lee has withdrawn from him; and Billie, a habitual user, needs no excuse.
 Lee has a drug overdose and dies.
-At Lee's funeral, Dave sings a song, For All of Us.
+At Lee's funeral, Dave sings a song, "For All of Us".

-A few months later, Dave is apparently back on the road to success and sings Positive role model to end the show on a high (the 2015 and 2019 productions replaced Positive Role Model by Vocal as the closing song).
+A few months later, Dave is apparently back on the road to success and sings "Positive Role Model" to end the show on a high.
+(The 2015 and 2019 productions replaced "Positive Role Model" with "Vocal" as the closing song, and the 2024 production used "For Every Moment").